standard-for-public-code/standard-for-public-code/standards/document-objectives.md

 ## Management: what you need to do

-* Add the organisational and business objectives to the codebase documentation, for instance in the `README`.
+* Add the organisational and business objectives to the codebase documentation, for instance in the `README`

 ## Developers and designers: what you need to do

-* Add the technology and design objectives to the codebase documentation, for instance in the `README`.
+* Add the technology and design objectives to the codebase documentation, for instance in the `README`

 ## Further reading